 I think these roundup programs have the opposite effect of what they purport to achieve.
 People feel guilty of not saving or investing.
 The roundup program lets them check it off the list easily.
 “Look at how good I am.
 I invested $20 this month into 6 ETFs.
 I’m diversified.”
 Sure, everything has to start somewhere, but let’s not kid ourselves how much investing $20 a month will really do.

 I like the opposite, the reverse latte factor, if you will.
 Save money on large items but reward yourself with small luxuries every day.
-I did it recently with latte, to be exact, coffee beans for making latte.
+I did it recently with latte, or to be exact, coffee beans for making latte.

 Peet’s Coffee is a popular brand here in California.
 It was a sister company of Starbucks before now Starbucks CEO Howard Schultz bought out Starbucks and made it the Starbucks as we know it today.
 In addition to selling coffee drinks, Peet’s also sells freshly roasted beans in bulk.
 You can buy as little as half a pound.